Homas/ioc2rpz/README.md

 You can run ioc2rpz and ioc2rpz.gui on AWS.
 For relatively small deployments (several hundreds thousands indicators) even free tier is enough.
 The video below shows how to setup ioc2rpz and ioc2rpz.gui on AWS using ECS.
 <p align="center"><a href="http://www.youtube.com/watch?feature=player_embedded&v=C-y4p5TXt8s" target="_blank"><img src="https://github.com/Homas/ioc2rpz/blob/master/ioc2rpz_aws_setup.png"></a></p>

-## ioc2rpz web interface
-[ioc2rpz.gui](https://github.com/Homas/ioc2rpz.gui) is a Management Web interface which is developed as a separate project.
-It is not required to run ioc2rpz.

 ## How to start ioc2rpz service (w/o docker)
 ioc2rpz by default reads configuration from ./cfg/ioc2rpz.conf, listens on all network interfaces and saves DB backup in ./db directory.
 You can change the default values in ``include/ioc2rpz.hrl``.